Home > Moving > City Guides > Best Neighborhoods in San Antonio for Families

 Great Northwest

-• Crime Rate: Safer than 51% of San Antonio neighborhoods
+• Crime Rate: Safer than 42% of Texas cities

 Want a neighborhood that offers an escape from the big city?
-Great Northwest is a safe area in San Antonio that’s excellent for families.
-Not only can you find affordable ranch-style and split-level homes with spacious yards here, but Great Northwest is also home to top-notch schools, such as Knowlton Elementary School and Timberwilde Elementary School.
-Though this neighborhood is a bit removed from the city, there are plenty of restaurants and family-friendly activities in the area to keep you busy!
+Great Northwest is affordable, one of the largest neighborhoods in San Antonio, and excellent for families.
+Not only can you find affordable three-bedroom Ranch houses with spacious yards, but Great Northwest is also home to top-notch schools like Knowlton Elementary School and Timberwilde Elementary School.
+Great Northwest residents are neighborly and build up their community through involvement in their homeowner’s association (the second-largest HOA in Texas!) and annual events like the Memorial Day BBQ and Halloween House Contest.

 Things to Do in Great Northwest